When coming in for labour, enter the hospital through the emergency department.

 • Invoice for the service is handed to you after delivery and you can pay at Women’s Clinic reception.

-If you are interested in the private midwifery care service during the childbirth please send e-mail to Sirje Kõvermägi email@example.com at least two months before due date.
+If you are interested in the private midwife care service during the childbirth please e-mail to Sirje Kõvermägi email@example.com at least two months before due date.

 What to take along when coming to give birth?